 for every good work.

-The reason God gives the believer sufficiency after being generous with others is not that they can consume it on their wants of personal riches, but to further the “good work” of meeting the needs of others.
+The reason God gives the believer sufficiency after being generous with others is not that they can consume it on their wants of personal riches but to further the “good work” of meeting the needs of others.
 God will replenish whatever we provide others to extend our capacity to give further.
 He resupplies our ability to give.

 The believer’s inability to give showcases what God can do when he gives sacrificially.

 Some people are miserly in their giving because they are anxious that they will not have enough for themselves.
 This attitude is a refusal to trust that God is all sufficient.
-God assures the generous giver that He will supply what they need all of the time.
+God assures the generous giver that He will supply what he needs all of the time.
 The more we give, the more God will provide for us to share with others.
 This does not imply that we will have all the money we wish to have.
 It means that we will have enough to be abundant in our giving to others.

 Faith opens the doors of God’s provision.
 It believes that God will bless those who trust Him.